This free persuasive writing unit of study is designed to fit into your 1st, 2nd or 3rd grade writing workshop.

 - We have provided two types of planners for each one so that you can choose which works best.

 - These will serve as the model for students to plan their own commercials or advertisements in the next lesson.

 Writing Individual Commercials or Ads

-- Refer back to the Words for Persuasive Writing anchor chart to remind students of persuasive language they will want to be sure to use in their writing.
+- Refer back to the Words for Persuasive Writing anchor chart to remind students of persuasive language they will can use in their writing.
 Also be sure to include specifics about opinions and facts within the advertisements that you want them to include.

-- Then, depending upon your timeline, we suggest that you have students choose only one form of persuasive writing they would like to do – a commercial or an advertisement.
+- Then, have students choose one form of persuasive writing they would like to do – a commercial or an advertisement.
 You might even decide to have them work with partners.

 - Have students brainstorm products (or give them an extra day to bring something in) and fill out their respective planners.

 - We have created pages where students can draft a commercial script and/or design an ad.
 After a few days of writing and working, have students act out their commercials or create a hallway display of the advertisements they create.